StartLabs/startlabs/README.md

 `git submodule init && git submodule update;`

-After cloning this repository for the first time.
+after cloning this repository for the first time.

-For persistence, we use the free edition of [Datomic](http://www.datomic.com).
+We use the free edition of [Datomic](http://www.datomic.com) as our database.

-We use the web framework, [Noir](http://webnoir.org/), to make things simple.
+The site is written with [Noir](http://webnoir.org/), a simple, high-level Clojure web framework.

 If you're not familiar with Clojure, I strongly suggest working through the [tutorials](http://webnoir.org/tutorials) on the Noir website.
 And maybe do some puzzles on [4clojure](http://www.4clojure.com/).

-[Leiningen](https://github.com/technomancy/leiningen) is the canonical project manager for Clojure, so make sure to install that before doing anything else.
+[Leiningen](https://github.com/technomancy/leiningen) is the canonical project manager for Clojure, so make sure to install that before doing anything else (See the link for instructions).

 To setup the application, you'll have to fill your Google, AWS, and email account credentials into a file called `.lein-env` in the application's root.
 I've included